dry-rb/dry-system/docsite/source/plugins.html.md

 ### Inflections

-The plugin passes the containeer's inflector to the Zeitwerk loader for resolving constants from file names.
-If Zeitwerk has resolving some constants, you can update the container's inflector like so:
+The plugin passes the container's inflector to the Zeitwerk loader for resolving constants from file names.
+If Zeitwerk has trouble resolving some constants, you can update the container's inflector like so:

 ```ruby
 class App < Dry::System::Container